symfony/symfony-docs/frontend/asset_mapper.rst

 ----------------------

 To make your AssetMapper-powered site fly, there are a few things you need to do.
-If you want to take a shortcut, you can use a service like Cloudflare, which will automatically do most of these things for you:
+If you want to take a shortcut, you can use a service like `Cloudflare`_, which will automatically do most of these things for you:

 - **Use HTTP/2**: Your web server **must** be running HTTP/2 so the browser